Allied submarines in the Pacific War: War of attrition

 From 1943, Allied submarines waged an increasingly effective campaign against Japanese merchant shipping and the IJN.
 By the end of the war in August 1945, the Japanese merchant marine had less than a quarter of the tonnage it had in December 1941.
 Overall, U.S. Navy submarines sank around 1,300 Japanese merchant ships, as well as roughly 200 warships.
 Despite the need to maintain sea lanes for its empire, the Japanese never successfully developed a cost-effective destroyer escort better suited for convoy duties, while it also did not have the industrial might to replace the losses of its heavily armed destroyers, nor of its ill-protected merchantmen.

-In 1943, U.S. Congressman Andrew J. May revealed the fact that Japanese depth charges were not set deep enough to destroy U.S. submarines.
+In 1943, U.S. Congressman Andrew J. May revealed the fact that Japanese depth charges were not being set deep enough to destroy U.S. submarines.
 While it has never been definitively established that May's disclosure actually prompted the Japanese to augment their strategy, Japanese anti-submarine warfare grew in effectiveness, particularly after the debut of radar in the IJN.